Terradue/doc-tep-geohazards/source/tutorials/gpod-gamma-l0.rst

 Task Caption and Job Title
 --------------------------

-* Fill the Job Title and Task Caption parameters setting a caption value, for example:
+* Fill the *Job Title* and *Task Caption* parameters setting a caption value, for example:

 .. code-block:: gamma-parameter

-	Job title :  GAMMA-L0
+  Job title: GAMMA-L0
-	Task Caption :  GAMMA-L0
+  Task Caption: GAMMA-L0

 Run the job
 ===========